 Most comprehensive orthodontic treatment plans will last approximately two years.
 There is significant variability in each patient in how fast the teeth move, as well as cooperation and growth issues.
 Therefore, the orthodontist will give an estimate on treatment length for each individual, but this may change as the treatment progresses.

 Relapse is the movement and shifting of teeth after the braces are removed.
-Patients are usually provided retainers following treatment to prevent relapse (more detail on retainers and retention can be found in chapter 4).
+Patients are usually provided retainers following treatment to prevent relapse (more detail on retainers and retention).
 If the retainers are not worn as instructed by the orthodontist, the risk of relapse is very high, especially immediately after the braces are removed.
 There is a tendency for teeth to move even a few years after braces, which is due to normal age related changes.
 These changes occur to varying degrees in almost every patient.
 Long term use of retainers would be needed to prevent this from happening, or else slight misalignment would need to be accepted.

 Root resorption is a shortening of the roots during braces.
 In some patients it can be seen as nothing more than a slight blunting of the root tips.
 This will generally not result in any long term problems for those teeth.
 A rare situation will develop in some patients where up to one-half or more of the root shortens away.
 This could significantly affect the long-term health and stability of the affected teeth.
 The exact cause is not completely known at this time, and there is no effective way of predicting if it will occur.
 Although, it is known that braces over a long period of time (i.e. over 2-3 years) will increase the chances of root resorption.
 Many orthodontists will take initial, mid-treatment, and final panoramic x-rays to determine if root resorption has occurred during treatment.